OpenGATE/Gate/docs/setting_up_the_physics.rst

 Radioactive decay
 ^^^^^^^^^^^^^^^^^

 Radioactive decay is the process in which an unstable atomic nucleus spontaneously loses energy by emitting ionizing particles and radiation.
-In Geant4, the decay of radioactive nuclei by <math>\alpha</math>, <math>\beta+</math>, and <math>\beta</math> emission and by electron capture are taken into account.
+In Geant4, the decay of radioactive nuclei by :math:`\alpha`, :math:`\beta+`, and :math:`\beta` emission and by electron capture are taken into account.
 The simulation model is empirical and data-driven, and uses the Evaluated Nuclear Structure Data File (ENSDF).

 **< ! > The download of radioactive decay data files is required.**: